 There are several benefits to having a P.O. box.
 It can be more secure, you can often get your mail earlier in the day and it can disguise the fact that your new business is really just you in your spare room at home.
 Also, if you change addresses within the same city, you don't have to change your mailing address.
 Some small towns actually require residents to have post office boxes.

 Money orders are a safe and inexpensive alternative to sending cash through the mail.
 You can purchase them from any post office or any mail carrier.
-You can purchase postal money orders for up to $1,000, but customers are restricted to a daily limit of $10,000.
+You can purchase postal money orders for up to $1,000.
 They can be cashed at any post office or deposited at banks and other financial institutions.
 And if they're damaged, lost or stolen, they can be replaced.

 The USPS offers domestic and international money orders, international money orders and an international money-wiring service.

 The USPS offers several services for additional security, proof of delivery and recovery in the event of a loss.
-These services include: Certified Mail, Registered Mail, Delivery Confirmation, Signature Confirmation and the ability to purchase insurance up to $1,000.
+These services include: Certified Mail, Registered Mail, Informed Delivery, Signature Confirmation and the ability to purchase insurance coverage up to $50,000.
 These services provide many options for delivery confirmation, obtaining copies of signatures of acceptance, confirmation of shipment and tracking of high-value items.

-- The new Priority Mail Flat-Rate boxes take the guesswork out of postage by creating one rate regardless of weight or distance.
+- The Priority Mail Flat Rate boxes take the guesswork out of postage by creating one rate regardless of weight or distance.

 - A service called CONFIRM uses bar codes to track mail as it makes its way through the system.

-- New information-based markings, which are are imprinted on envelopes and packages during processing, enable the postal service to offer more opportunities for tracking shipments and expediting service.
+- Information-based markings, which are are imprinted on envelopes and packages during processing, enable the postal service to offer more opportunities for tracking shipments and expediting service.

-- The Postal Automated Redirection Systems reduces costs for mail that must be forwarded or returned to sender.
+- The Postal Automated Redirection System reduces costs for mail that must be forwarded or returned to sender.

-- New sensors and detectors reduce sorting errors and determine when two pieces of mail have become stuck together.
+- Sensors and detectors reduce sorting errors and determine when two pieces of mail have become stuck together.

-- New sorters have up to 302 separations -- three times more than the machines they replaced.
+- Sorters have up to 302 separations — three times more than the machines they replaced.

-These are just a few of the enhancements, customer strategies and operations improvements that are under way or under development at the USPS.
+These are just a few of the enhancements, customer strategies and operations improvements that have been instituted at the USPS.
 You'll be able to count on the USPS to deliver letters and packages at reasonable cost for years to come.
-Remember, "neither snow, nor rain…" nor high-speed Internet…"
+Remember, "neither snow, nor rain" nor high-speed internet …

 For more information about the USPS, check out the links on the next page.